brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 GraalVM EE Mod Compatibility
 ======
-I have documented a few rendering bugs related to GraalVM EE:
+There are a few client-side rendering bugs specific to GraalVM:

-- GraalVM 22.2.0 has issues with Minecraft, particularly with the `UsePriorityInlining` flag enabled.
+- GraalVM EE 22.2.0 has issues with Minecraft, particularly with the `UsePriorityInlining` flag enabled.
 Please use 22.1.0 until 22.3.0 is out.
 See: https://github.com/oracle/graal/issues/4776

 - `VectorizeSIMD` turns entities invisible with Iris or Occulus... but only under certain conditions.
-This will be fixed in 22.3.0.
+This will be fixed in GraalVM EE 22.3.0.
 See: https://github.com/oracle/graal/issues/4849

 - GraalVM CE and EE both break constellation rendering in 1.16.5 Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963

+I have not observed any server-side bugs yet.

 If you run into any other mod issues you can trace back to GraalVM, please create a Github issue or post in the Discord!
 Generally, you can work around them by disabling the `dgraal` flags one at a time, or by finding the right function with `Dgraal.PrintCompilation=true`, and working around it with `-Dgraal.GraalCompileOnly=~...` once you find the miscompiled function.